zdravkov/kendo-docs/getting-started/web/notification/overview.md

 ## Positioning and stacking

 By default, the **Notification** widget creates popups, which overlay the other page content.
 If no position settings are defined, the first popup will be displayed near the bottom-right corner of the browser viewport and subsequent popups will stack upwards.
 Positioning and stacking can be controlled independently.
-If no stacking setting is defined, the popups will stack according to the positioning settings by using common sense (e.g. popups which display at the top of the viewport will stack downwards).
+If no stacking setting is defined, the popups will stack upwards or downwards, depending on the positioning settings
+(e.g. popups which display at the top of the viewport will stack downwards and vice versa).
+In most cases automatic stacking is good enough.
+Defining stacking explicitly is needed mostly when it should be leftward or rightward, which is a little uncommon.

 By default, popups are *pinned*, i.e. when the page is scrolled, they do not move.
 This is achieved by applying a `position:fixed` style to the popups.
 When the popups are not pinned, they use `position:absolute`.